heathercreech/MinimalTwitch/README.md

 # MinimalTwitch
-I recreation of twitch.tv with a minimalist interface.
+A recreation of twitch.tv with a minimalist interface.